What is an internship?

 Can I earn credit for a past internship experience?

-You cannot earn credit for an internship you had before registering in our program.
+You cannot earn credit for an internship you held before registering in our program.
 Lang's Internship Program has academic

 components that must align with the internship experience, such as student progress evaluations, participation in a